-If you experience problems with mirrors then please check out the trouble-shooting page.
+If you experience problems with mirrors then please check out the Troubleshooting Mirrors section.

 Prism for C/AL can open any directory containing C/AL objects in individual, as long as the files are in text format.
 When you use version control, you must have a workspace somewhere with the objects in text format.

 Prism for C/AL supports a number of directory structure formats:

 - Unstructured Directory: No restrictions on file names and folder structures (other than file name extension must be .txt)

 - Prism Directory: This is Prism for C/AL's "native" directory layout

 - ReVision Directory: This is the directory layout used by iFacto ReVision

 Typically, you will just use the Unstructured Directory format.
 To open such store, simply click the "Open Directory Store" button in the control panel and select the root folder holding your NAV objects in text format.

 Notice that when you update your workspace from version control, then you need to reload the store.
 You can do that by closing the store, and then use Ctrl-1 in the control panel.
 That opens the most recently opened store.